lrug/lrug.org/source/meetings/2019/june/index.html.md

 updated_at: 2019-06-02 22:31:15 +0100
 published_at: 2019-06-02 22:40:11 +0100
 created_at: 2019-05-27 22:31:15 +0100
-status: Draft
+status: Published
 ---

-The June 2019 meeting of LRUG will be on *Monday the 10th of May*, from _6:00pm_ to _8:00pm_ (meeting start at _6:30pm_).
+The June 2019 meeting of LRUG will be on *Monday the 10th of June*, from _6:00pm_ to _8:00pm_ (meeting start at _6:30pm_).
 The venue, [Code Node][skills-matter-venue] between Moorgate and Liverpool St. stations, is provided by [Skills Matter](http://www.skillsmatter.com).
 [Full venue and